finnagin/OperationsAndWorkflows/docs/filter_kgraph_top_n.md

 _subclass of [filter_kgraph](./filter_kgraph.md)_

-This operation removes kgraph edges that have attribute values are below/above top/bottom n values.
+This operation removes kgraph edges that have attribute values are below/above the top/bottom n values.

 ### examples